nhost/nhost/examples/docker-compose/README.md

 hasura console
 ```

 The Nhost Dashboard [uses](https://github.com/nhost/nhost/discussions/2398) the [Hasura migrations API](https://hasura.io/docs/latest/hasura-cli/commands/hasura_console/#options) in order to make edits to the database.
 It runs over port 9693 and is only accessible through running the Hasura console from the CLI.
-Because Nhost still uses the basic Hasura Docker image that does not include the CLI, that is why you need to run it locally.
+Because the Docker compose still only uses the graphql-engine Hasura Docker image and does not include the CLI image, that is why you need to run it locally.
 See https://github.com/nhost/nhost/issues/1220.
-Users are welcome to contibute a Docker configuration that includes the CLI to resolve this.
+Users are welcome to contibute a Docker compose that includes the CLI image to resolve this.

 The Nhost Dashboard also requires the Hasura admin secret to `nhost-admin-secret` specified in the `.env` file.